meetecho/janus-gateway/README.md

 	-t, --no-media-timer=number   Time (in s) that should pass with no media (audio or video) being received before Janus notifies you about this
-	-r, --rtp-port-range=min-max  Port range to use for RTP/RTCP (only available if the installed libnice supports it)
-	-n, --server-name=name        Public name of this Janus instance (default=MyJanusInstance)
+	-r, --rtp-port-range=min-max  Port range to use for RTP/RTCP -n, --server-name=name        Public name of this Janus instance (default=MyJanusInstance)
 	-s, --session-timeout=number  Session timeout value, in seconds (default=60)